Shakespeare in the Park festivals: Repercussion Theatre (Montreal)

 Repercussion Theatre has been touring parks throughout Montreal for over 30 years, bringing the classics to people where they live, for free (with donations graciously accepted).
 They are experienced in providing Shakespeare in the Park across the city, entertaining people who may otherwise not be exposed to live theatre.
 Repercussion Theatre was founded in 1988, when they played four shows in front of 800 people in Westmount and Beaconsfield, Qc.
 Now, they perform to over 10,000 people each summer across the island of Montreal and beyond – with a commitment to cultural diversity, gender equity, and infusing Shakespeare's plays with a decidedly Montreal flair.
 They are the only company in Montreal to consistently produce a Shakespeare production each year.
-The company's first artistic director was Cas Anvar (followed by Kevin Orr and then Paul Hopkins) and the current artistic director is Amanda Kellock.
+The company's first artistic director was Cas Anvar (followed by Kevin Orr, Paul Hopkins and Amanda Kellock) and the current artistic director is Catherine Savoie.